FFY00/ffy00.github.io/content/_index.rst

 If you want to find out more about my work, and what I've been up to lately, please check my `Github profile`_.

+In case you want to support my work, I have a `Github sponsors`_ page.

 .. _Arch Linux: https://archlinux.org
 .. _libratbag: https://github.com/libratbag/libratbag